Addison Rose Vincent – Accessibility & Housing - LA (they)

 Shelley Shore – Event Coordinator/Art Exhibit (she)

-During the past two Gender Odyssey conferences, Shelley has served as part of the GO Picnic team responsible for hosting this most unique gathering of many diverse people who have arrived here from origins all over the planet.
+During the past three Gender Odyssey conferences, Shelley has served as Events Team lead, responsible for hosting the many diverse people who arrive here from origins all over the planet.
 The Picnic is the Saturday night destination for all those attending the conference and an opportunity to share a meal and engage in heartfelt discussions with these kindred spirits.
 In facing the challenges of her own personal gender journey, Shelley has continually found herself nourished by family and friends, and has found the safe harbor of Gender Odyssey to be a powerful resource in providing a strategic roadmap for living harmoniously as a Trans person.